glennraana/Datascience-projects/README.md

 # Project Highlights in my projects

+### Machine learnig project predicting Hearth disease.
+In this project i take the whole project from start to end.
+We set a goal for project , do data Analyses, clean data and choose model and evalaute model.

 ### SQL Training
 Murdercase with use of SQL, a good training task for SQL from KAGGLE